DrTimothyAldenDavis/SuiteSparse/SuiteSparse_config/README.txt

 packages that I develop or co-author.
 Note that older versions of some of these packages do not require SuiteSparse_config.

+For details on what cmake variables can be set to control the building of SuiteSparse packages, please see this file:
+SuiteSparse_config/cmake_modules/SuiteSparsePolicy.cmake.

 Files in SuiteSparse_config:

     CMakeLists.txt              for compiling SuiteSparse_config